massarczyk/MaGeHDF5converter/README.md

 - troubles with the MGMCRun (an MGDO class) there is the std::map< std::string, int > fSensitiveVolumeIDs with a function using it.
 But I cant access the map itself

+  UPDATE: Talked with Clint.
+As far as he remembers from the h5py book strings are not compressed.
+SO this is a problem.
+I will do a work around with a look up table for Detectornames and processes